zhangjikai/spring-bean-caller/README.md

 Dynamic call spring bean's method through http api.

 ## What is spring-bean-caller
 Spring-bean-caller is a helpful tool that debugging your spring application.
-It allows you calling your method through http api.
+It allows you calling your method through http api directly.

 ## Requirements
 Jdk.version >= 1.8

 ## How to use it
-* Add dependency to you project
+* Add dependency to your project
 ```xml
 <dependency>
   <groupId>cc.ikai.tool</groupId>